Phone-GWP-group

 Ensuring adequate protection for your bottles

-Although the outer pack will absorb some of the stresses and strains experienced through the supply chain, it is crucial to recognise the role that suitable bottle pack inserts can play as well.
+Although the outer pack will absorb some of the stresses and strains encountered along the supply chain, it is essential to recognise the role that suitable bottle pack inserts can also play.

-These can provide additional cushioning protection to absorb sock and impact.
+These can provide additional cushioning protection to absorb shock and impact.
 Virtually eliminating costly damage.

-Saying that, they can also play an important role in the unboxing experience of your products.
-Premium corrugated inserts featuring branding, for example, will provide a much more premium feel than bubble wrap or other plastic options.
+Saying that, they can also play an essential role in the unboxing experience of your products.
+Premium corrugated inserts, for example, featuring branding will provide a much more premium feel than bubble wrap or other plastic options.

-This point also ties in with ease of use / disposal for your customers too.
+This point also ties in with ease of use and disposal for your customers, too.
 Whilst a customer’s minimum expectation is that their orders will arrive intact, any inserts that are difficult to recycle can frustrate and annoy shoppers.
 It may even discourage them from shopping with you again.

-Due to the sheer number of options, it is worth viewing this separate article covering the pros and cons of the differing insert options.
+Due to the sheer number of options, it is worth viewing this separate article covering the pros and cons of different insert options.

 Bottle box inserts